magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-uninstall.md

 The way a theme should be uninstalled is defined by two factors:

-* the way the theme was added: manually added (installed or created) or installed as composer package.
+* the way the theme was added: manually added (installed or created), installed as composer package or as an extension.
 * the way Magento was installed: [using the source files from Github]({{page.baseurl}}install-gde/install/cli/install-cli-sample-data-clone.html) or [using Composer]({{page.baseurl}}install-gde/install/cli/install-cli-sample-data-composer.html).

 The following sections describe the flow for uninstalling themes in each case.